WATL: Changing affiliations and owners

-Fox programming moved from WATL to WAGA on December 10, 1994, with WATL briefly reverting to an independent station under the branding "WATL 36".
+Fox programming moved from WATL to WAGA on December 11, 1994, with WATL briefly reverting to an independent station under the branding "WATL 36".
 Not long after that, Fox subsequently sold the station to Qwest Broadcasting, a company partially owned by musician Quincy Jones and Tribune Broadcasting (Fox would not be without an owned-and-operated station in Atlanta for long, as it bought WAGA and the other New World stations in late 1996).
 Although it lost the Fox affiliation, WATL kept Fox Kids programming, which was not cleared by WAGA; outside of the loss of the prime time Fox shows and weekend sports, channel 36's programming was largely unchanged.
 WATL did affiliate with The WB in January 1995; since the sale to Qwest Broadcasting would not be finalized until December 14, 1995, the station ended up under the unusual distinction of being affiliated with one network while owned by another, as for nearly a year WATL operated as a WB affiliate (under the branding "WB 36") owned by Fox.
-In 1999, Tribune sold WGNX to the Meredith Corporation and purchased WATL outright in February 2000.
+In 1999, Tribune sold WGNX to the Meredith Corporation; the company then purchased WATL outright in February 2000.
 WATL continued to air Fox Kids programming until September of that year, when it moved to WHOT (channel 34, now Univision O&O WUVG).
 In 2004, the station rebranded from "WB 36" to "WATL, Atlanta's WB".

-On January 24, 2006, CBS Corporation (which split from Viacom at the end of 2005; the companies would remerge in 2019) and Warner Bros.
+On January 24, 2006, CBS Corporation and Warner Bros.
 Entertainment (the Time Warner division that operated The WB) announced plans to dissolve The WB and UPN, combining them to launch The CW Television Network in September 2006.
-As part of this joint venture, it was announced that CBS-owned WUPA (which included as part of 11 of 14 CBS-owned UPN affiliates that signed a ten-year affiliation deal, and it was one of the three Tribune-owned WB affiliates [alongside WPHL-TV in Philadelphia and KTWB in Seattle] passed over for an affiliation) would become The CW's Atlanta affiliate.
+As part of this joint venture, it was announced that CBS-owned WUPA would become The CW's Atlanta affiliate.
 It would not have been an upset had WATL been chosen instead, however; CW representatives were on record as preferring to affiliate with The WB and UPN's "strongest" stations in terms of overall viewership, and Atlanta was one of the few markets where the WB and UPN stations were both relatively strong.
-WATL was originally slated to revert to independent status, but on May 15, 2006, Tribune announced that WATL (and two other WB affiliates that are not included in a CW affiliation deal) would be joining MyNetworkTV, which was formed in February by Fox Television Stations and its syndication division, 20th Television.
+On May 15, 2006, Tribune announced that the three WB affiliates it owned that would not become CW affiliates—WATL, WPHL-TV in Philadelphia and KTWB-TV in Seattle—would be joining MyNetworkTV, which was formed in February by Fox Television Stations and its syndication division, 20th Television.
 As a result, WATL is one of a handful of stations to have been affiliated with both Fox and MyNetworkTV.